sernik-tech/member-images/sernik/README.md

 Once it's done, just go into your System Settings and set the new "Papirus Colors" pack!

 ## Sernik member's guide to participating

+## How do I access this repository and modify things?

+Ask another Sernik Member who has activity on this repository.
+Someone like [@sneexy_boi](https://github.com/Sneexy) or [@Rexogamer](https://github.com/Rexogamer).

 ## Managing the repository